justv316/Terrifying_Encounters/README.md

 #### Upscaled versions of Vanilla Equipment
 * 145 new equipment items have been added using vanilla assets.
-	* Each of these items has 6 tier's that you can upgrade into or find as loot.
+	* Each of these items has 6 tiers that you can upgrade into or find as loot.
 	* There are 8 sets of gear, as well as a number of unenchanted artifacts such as Umbra (Crystal Longsword) and Chillrend (Stalrihm Shortsword)

 <details>